 Body corporates govern many aspects of living in multi-unit developments.
 It will be increasingly important that body corporates are managed well.

-We must continue to focus on improving stability and security of tenure for households that rent.
-Households that rent have few legal protections and are subject to power imbalances that limit their ability to plan for financial expenses.
+The Residential Tenancies Amendment Act 2020 provides greater focus on improving stability and security of tenure for households that rent.
+Despite this, households that rent still have few legal protections and are subject to power imbalances that limit their ability to plan for financial expenses.

 Related information